lovejoy/user-namespace-prefix-limit-admission-webhook/README.md

 Deploy the webhook on your way

+Edit all-object.yaml

-kubectl create the two ValidatingWebhookConfiguration  in this repo
+kubectl create -f all-object.yaml to create the  ValidatingWebhookConfiguration